-Passionate about cinema since childhood, Jean-Luc shot his first short film when he was 15 with a 0.3 megapixel camera phone.
+Passionate about cinema since childhood, Jean-Luc shot his first short film when he was 15.
 He immediately realized that this was his calling and began fine-tuning his filmmaking, photography, and video editing techniques.
 For his philosophy of life he’s considered the dreamers’ filmmaker.

 In April of 2014, he participated in his first international film festival (On-Air Festival Sorrento) with his submission of Hello Sweet World, winning the Jury Award.
 The following year, his short film Bestie, a film about a child bride, was screened in over 50 locations throughout Italy.
 Jean-Luc began focusing his attention on social issues, and in doing so, won the Humanitarian Award for Medicine in 2016 by Medical Care Onlus for his short film Punti di Vista.

 In August of the same year, he launched an environmental webseries called Natural Needs.

 Shortly after, he published his first book, La Visione Di Ben, and then also joined a theater company.
 This theater company also provided a platform for him to launch an innovative production merging cinema and live theater.
 The theater company’s musical “Nudo di Sogni” won the FITA award for Best Show in April 2017 and Best Musical of Campania (Italy) in October of the same year.
 Jean-Luc left the theater company and he dedicates to an experimental short: “Whiskey For Robinson”.

 In december 2017 his film “Zackary”, dedicated to the father Ferdinando, won the World Cinema Award at Culver City Film Festival (Los Angeles, CA).